 In northern Vermont and New York, the railroads provided jobs for the Irish.
 Catherine Dillon, meanwhile, decided to provide them with everything else — food, shelter and drink.

 Following the workers as they migrated from railroad to industrial jobs, Catherine moved from Oswego to Rouses Point and finally across into Vermont, spending time in Swanton and finally settling in St. Albans.
-There she and her husband Patrick began assembling a small village of tenements that were populated with her fellow Irish immigrants.
+There she and her husband, Patrick, began assembling a small village of tenements populated with her fellow Irish immigrants.
 In addition, she offered alcohol at two saloons, and it didn’t take long for the law to notice.

 In December of 1854, in Franklin County Courts, Catherine and Patrick were fined $40 for illegally selling liquor.
 Patrick went to jail for failing to pay the fine.
 And in December of 1855, Catherine was back in court, this time sentenced to three months in prison.

 Catherine fought the charges with a vengeance all the way, at one point losing her case only because her lawyer didn’t get an appeal filed fast enough.